Battle of Galicia: Background

 On 2 August Grand Duke Nicholas Nikolaevich, a second cousin of Emperor Nicholas II who had made his career in the army, was made Commander-in-Chief.
 He had an excellent reputation for training troops, but had never commanded a field army and was staggered by his unexpected elevation.
 The Russian 3rd, 4th, 5th, and 8th Armies were assigned to Galicia.
 The Russian war plan called for Nikolai Ivanov, the Russian commander of the Southwest Front, to counter an anticipated Austro-Hungarian offensive thrusting eastward from Lemberg.
 The 3rd and 8th Armies would mount an offensive into eastern Galicia.
 The Russians could bring 260 trains a day to their front, compared to the Austro-Hungarian's 152.

 Battles

+The Russian operation had just begun; the Austro-Hungarian XI Corps was stationed on the Zbruch River and one Austro-Hungarian cavalry division, supported by infantry and artillery, decided to cover the Russians by breaking through the town where there was the 2nd consolidated Cossack division and several companies with machine guns.
+The Russians perfectly lined up the infantry positions, placing them in a thick chain before the main attack, while machine guns were placed on high ground so that the position of the Austro-Hungarian cavalry was completely shot through.
+The Austro-Hungarians, believing that numerical superiority guaranteed victory, rushed into battle without reconnaissance, machine-gun and artillery fire mowed down many Austro-Hungarians, and the matter ended with the Cossacks hitting the right flank where they chopped down the enemy's cavalry.
+The battle ended in a rout that convinced the Russian units that they were superior to the enemy in everything.

-The Austro-Hungarian 1st Army under Viktor Dankl was moving in the north towards Lublin.
-Dankl struck and drove back Baron Zaltsa's Russian Fourth Army in what would be known as the Battle of Kraśnik.
+The Austro-Hungarian 1st Army under Viktor Dankl moved in the north towards Lublin.
+Dankl struck and drove back the Russian 4th Army, under Baron Zaltsa, in what would be known as the Battle of Kraśnik.
 Dankl's army was able to capture 6,000 prisoners.

-To the right of Dankl the Austro-Hungarian 4th Army, aiming at Cholm, drove back the Russian Fifth Army under Pavel Plehve in the Battle of Komarów, capturing 20,000 prisoners and inflicting heavy casualties.
-However, a planned Austrian enveloping movement around the Russian army failed.
+To the right of Dankl the Austro-Hungarian 4th Army, aiming at Cholm, drove back the Russian 5th Army under Pavel Plehve in the Battle of Komarów, capturing 20,000 prisoners and inflicting heavy casualties.
+However, a planned Austro-Hungarian enveloping movement around the Russian army failed.

+A counter battle between Russian and Austro-Hungarian troops, the fighting went on with varying success, but as a result, the Austro-Hungarians were forced to retreat, which later became an important part for the victory on Gnila Lipa.